znci/kelp/README.md

 ## Documentation

-Full documentation for Kelp will be coming soon. (@zNotChill is responsible)
+Full documentation for Kelp will be coming soon.